 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

 A. J. Seay Mansion

-After leaving public office, he devoted his time to his various business interests.
-In 1909, due to poor health, he moved to California.
-Abraham J. Seay died December 22, 1915, and his body was returned to Kingfisher.
+On leaving office in 1893, he returned to his home in Kingfisher where he remained active in business and Republican politics.
+He moved to California in 1909.
+Abraham J. Seay died December 22, 1915, and he was buried in Kingfisher.
 Governor Seay had never married.

-Visit the Encyclopedia of Oklahoma History & Culture to find out more about Abraham Jefferson Seay.
+Visit The Encyclopedia of Oklahoma History and Culture to find out more about Abraham Jefferson Seay.